New York City Sheriff's Office: Rank structure

 In order to be appointed as deputies, candidates must first pass a civil service entrance examination and meet educational/experiential requirements.
 Candidates must also pass medical and psychological examinations, physical ability tests, and a full background investigation.
 In addition to deputy sheriffs, the Sheriff's Office employs sworn criminal investigators and an assortment of civilian support personnel.

-On May 3, 2022, Anthony Miranda was appointed the 122nd Sheriff of the City of New York.

 The uniform of the Sheriff's Office is a typical NYC law enforcement agent's uniform, with a dark blue shirt with metal badge and collar pins, dark blue trousers, tie, jacket and peaked cap.
 The Field Support Unit wears a less formal version without metal badges and pins, and with writing on their shirts and jackets.
 A variety of vests, gloves and other appropriate gear for the season/duty can be worn.

-Operational structure
+Institutional structure

 The New York City Sheriff's Office is composed of three sections: Operations, Intelligence, and Support.

 Operations section

 The operations section is composed of the five county field offices and certain units working citywide.
 Within the county field offices, deputy sheriffs assigned to civil enforcement duties are referenced as Law Enforcement Bureau (LEB) personnel.
 LEB deputies perform a wide array of tasks such as evictions, civil arrest warrants, orders to commit, and the seizure and sale of property pursuant to judicial mandates.
 Businesses and individuals that owe the city money pursuant to unpaid tax warrants, environmental control board summons and fire and health code violation fines are targeted for enforcement action.
 LEB deputies also serve a wide variety of legal process, with orders of protection considered a priority.
 Each county field office is complemented by civilian support staff to assist in daily administrative functions and customer service.

 The field offices are accessible to the public, giving citizens of the county/borough a local place to file court process in need of enforcement.

 Deputies of the Operations Section may be assigned to duties separate from the LEB, either within a county field office or citywide.
 These duties include arrests and apprehensions on behalf of other non enforcement city agencies such as the Human Resources Administration, the Department of Health and Mental Hygiene and the Administration for Children's Services.
 Deputies may be assigned to scofflaw enforcement or security duties at the city treasury.
 The Operations Section will also provide deputies for any other assignment as deemed necessary by the agency.